ndlopez/NowPlaying/README.md

 	- NowPlaying.cs: 5 netcoreapp3.1
 	- obj/NowPlaying.csproj.nuget.dgspec.json, change all NET 5.0 to netcoreapp3.1
 	- obj/project.assets.json, change all NET 5.0 to netcoreapp3.1
-4. Since this application was developed in a 2K display, the fetched artwork on a 1K display (the one I have @work) is 1/4 the size of the original -- shown here in the screenshot above--.
+4. Since this application was developed in a 2K display, the fetched artwork on a 1K display is 1/4 the size of the original -- shown here in the screenshot above--.

 ![1/4 artwork](assets/artwork_size.png)